-Individuals are expected to abide by the Code of Conduct; and verbal, physical and gestural aggression is NOT permitted on the premises.
+Individuals are expected to abide by the Code of Conduct; verbal, physical and gestural aggression is NOT permitted on the premises.
+Likewise, individuals are also expected to maintain the same protocol in all instances of their online activity.
+Defamatory, intentionally harmful, or any and all actions considered cyberbullying are not acceptable.